 - Internal links

-Yoast could say “The focus keyword not appears in subheadings” but, you should not sneak the keyword into subheadings just for SEO if it does not make any sense.
+Yoast could say, “The focus keyword does not appear in subheadings,” but you should not sneak the keyword into subheadings just for SEO if it does not make any sense.

 You bear all this burden as you want to rank your blog higher on Google and attract viewers.
 But Google is not the only way to bring traffic to your blog.

 We should not underestimate the enormous potential of social media regarding traffic.